Skip to Content

 Or if you have already completed the BSc (Hons) or PGDipSc you can conduct a 120 credit thesis to achieve your masters qualification.

-“I chose to do the MSc in conservation biology as the papers appealed to me and I wanted to challenge myself by having a go at undertaking a long-term research project…”
+“I chose to do the MSc in conservation biology as the courses appealed to me and I wanted to challenge myself by having a go at undertaking a long-term research project…”

 I originally came to Massey to study veterinary science.
 I didn’t get into the programme, but decided to stay at Massey as it is a good university with some really interesting courses on offer.
 With my interest in animals, conservation biology was an obvious topic to choose.